ImageMagick/Usage-Markdown/color_mods/index.md

 That is, each 'bin' is an 'accumulation' or count of all the darker 'bins'.

 These are actually easier to generate directly from the original image.
-So lets repeat the process, but computing and saving the 'cumulative' counts.
+So let's repeat the process, but computing and saving the 'cumulative' counts.

 ~~~
 convert zelda.png -colorspace gray \